suncoast-devs/handbook/lessons/career-looking/interviews.md

         <li><a href="https://www.google.com/search?ei=4yn5XprZOoXj_Ab9hJcQ&q=react+interview+questions&oq=react+interview+questions&gs_lcp=CgZwc3ktYWIQAzIGCAAQBxAeMgQIABBDMgYIABAHEB4yBggAEAcQHjIGCAAQBxAeMgYIABAHEB4yBggAEAcQHjIGCAAQBxAeMgYIABAHEB4yBggAEAcQHjoICAAQBxAKEB46CggAEAgQBxAKEB46BAgAEA06BAgAEApQvaoCWPrTAmC-2AJoAHAAeACAAY0BiAHrDJIBBDAuMTSYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab&ved=0ahUKEwja1sr71qXqAhWFMd8KHX3CBQIQ4dUDCAw&uact=5">React.js Interview Questions</a></li>
       </ul>
     </li>
-    <li>Walkthrough the solution before you code
+    <li>Walk-through the solution before you code
       <ul>
         <li>No matter what the issue or what answer you choose, make sure to think out loud!
 If you have different ways of solving the problem, talk through the options before deciding which to use.</li>
         <li>Talking out the problem helps the interviewer see and understand your thought process.</li>